dvesti/neuro-coder/_posts/2018-03-23-sending-information-unity-browser.md

   div#position
 ```

-With these changes, our work is simply done :) There after pressing F3 in unity you will see the value in DOM div #position change.
+With these changes, our work is simply done :) After pressing F3 in Unity you will see the value in DOM div #position change.
 It is time for you to change what you want to send over - new trials times, position etc. Just beware of overposting!
 NEVER send these requests in Update.
 5 requests in 1 second is fine, 200 might be a bit challenging :)

-I'll write a follow-up about displaying player position and other features using *p5*, which is gonna be fun as well.
+I'll write a follow-up about displaying player position and other features using javascript *p5*, which is gonna be fun as well.
 If you have any questions, don't hesitate on leaving them down in the comments.